Direct Fisher Score Estimation for Likelihood Maximization: Experimental Results

 \section{Experimental Results}

-We evaluate our local Fisher score matching (FSM) technique on both controlled numerical studies and challenging, real-world SBI problems.
-For all of the experiments, we use an isotropic Gaussian proposal distribution for the FSM gradient \( q(\theta \mid \theta_t) = N(\theta_t, \sigma^2 I) \).
+We evaluate our local Fisher score matching (FSM) technique on both controlled numerical studies and challenging real-world SBI problems.\footnote{Code is available at: \url{https://github.com/Shermjj/Direct_FSM}} For all experiments, we use an isotropic Gaussian proposal distribution \( q(\theta \mid \theta_t) = \mathcal{N}(\theta_t, \sigma^2 I) \) with a linear FSM estimator, and an empirical comparison with the neural network-based FSM estimator is provided in the relevant experiment sections in the Appendix.

-As a primary baseline, we compare against the approximate MLE method of \cite{bertl2015approximate}, referred to here as \emph{KDE-SP}, which estimates a log-likelihood via kernel density estimation (KDE) and then uses a simultaneous-perturbation (SP) estimator to compute gradients:
+As a primary baseline, we compare against the approximate MLE method of \citet{bertl2017approximate}, here referred to as \emph{KDE-SP}, which estimates a log-likelihood via kernel density estimation (KDE) and then uses a simultaneous perturbation (SP) estimator to compute gradients: